nathangeffen/space-travel/README.markdown

 - the maximum velocity the spaceship would reach and
 - the length dilation of the spacecraft from the observer's perspective.

-It also includes a homemade and simplistic animation that visualises the journey.
+It also includes a simplistic visualisation of the journey.

 ## Caution